Read Ohio: Janice Lowe, author of Leaving CLE: Poems of nomadic dispersal

 $: FREE; Donations accepted

-2017's Cleveland Inkubator week kicks off with an author talk and reading with Janice Lowe, author of Leaving CLE: Poems of Nomadic Dispersal.
+2017's Cleveland Inkubator week kicks off with a musical performance, author talk and reading with Janice Lowe, author of Leaving CLE: Poems of Nomadic Dispersal.
+Lowe will be performing with a full band.
 In partnership with Ohio Center for the Book at Cleveland Public Library.